Government Shutdowns(Hour 2)

 And he was very adamant about not gerrymandering.

-And I disagreed with him, but I was thinking about it later on, just how stable that is, how you
+All right, and I disagreed with him, but I was thinking about it later on just how stable that is, how you have a belief system and you stay with it.

-have a belief system and you stay with it, you don't deviate because somebody else is doing something else, even though they may gain an advantage by gerrymandering their states and eliminating the possibility of even a good election for Democrats from taking control of Congress.
+You don't deviate because somebody else is doing something else, even though they may gain an advantage by gerrymandering their states and eliminating the possibility of even a good election for Democrats from taking control of Congress.

 So what say you?

-Todd Alba would say.
+As Todd Alba

 What say you?